isabeen/isabeen/README.md

 ### 🌱 More about me
-- I'm a computer Engineer
+- I'm a Computer Engineer
 - I'm currently working with JavaScript and Playwright for Web Automation
 - Previously, I've worked with Selenium Webdriver with Java
 - I love to ride bikes and be out in nature